 What we have found in our work is that components are sometimes considered in a vacuum.
 For example, we have seen taxonomies developed “as a standard” or “to be the source of truth” without reference to the user or application.
 Ideally, the Information Architect connects the dots, using techniques to capture and translate user needs into the design elements that consider the larger enterprise information ecosystem while meeting the immediate needs of the business.

-I have explained the concept of information architecture by looking at the physical analogy – when building a house.
-In the case of a large corporate environment, the house analogy was not sufficient.
+One way to explain the concept of information architecture by looking at a physical analogy – building a house.
+In the case of a large corporate environment, however, the house analogy may not be sufficient.
 An enterprise is more like a small city or a large planned usage development.
 It becomes even more important to develop the master plan and then carve out a smaller development phase to build.
 The master plan provides the longer term blueprints that allow for controlled and orderly development.
-Not the wild west of unplanned development – in fact, I recently wrote an article that compared a poorly planned system to an “information shanty town” (read "Don’t Let SharePoint Become an Information Shantytown”).
+Not the wild west of unplanned development.

 The physical metaphor makes sense in many ways.
 An information architect needs to look at the correct level of detail and the correct scale and scope of development.
 In the physical world, a master planner might take on one level of design, a chief architect another level.
 Specialists in particular areas (like electrical systems or heating ventilating and air conditioning) would add levels of detail and design expertise for subsystems.
 This comes back to the original question of when to use a specialist and when to subsume the design responsibility into another role.
 This is less of a question of role and more a question of skill, approach and experience, as well as project scope and ultimate business purpose of the solution.